wabudd1/angular-prompt/README.md

  Default: `[{ label:'OK', primary: true }, { label:'Cancel', cancel: true }]`
  A list of the buttons to display on the dialog.

 The function returns a promise.
 That promise is resolved with either the button that was pressed, or in the case of input prompts, the value the user entered.
-If the user pressed a button where `cancel=true` or canceled the dialog another way (hit ESC, etc) then the promise is rejected.
+If the user pressed a button where `cancel=true` or canceled the dialog another way (hit ESC, etc.) then the promise is rejected.

 ## Release History
+* v1.4.0
+    * `options.message` is now displayed in the template using `ng-bind-html`, so now you can pass in HTML!
  * v1.3.0
    * Added `style` option to buttons
    * Reordered default buttons (Cancel, OK --> OK, Cancel)